cdpxe/CCEAP/documentation/README.md

 *The covert channel encodes hidden data into a reserved or unused header/PDU element.*

-By analyzing the protocol structure of CCEAP, the students find an unused header field, namely the *Dummy* field, which is 8 bytes in size.
+By analyzing the protocol structure of CCEAP, the students find an unused header field, namely the *Dummy* field, which is 8 bits in size.
 The field could be used to place hidden data in the way as described by the pattern.
 By running `./client -h`, the students check whether they can manipulate the Dummy field in some way:

 ```
 $ ./client -h